 3. Equipment Costs

 Equipment costs may involve purchasing new machinery, leasing equipment for the project duration, or covering maintenance and repair expenses.
-Efficient management of equipment use helps control these significant costs.
+Efficient management of equipment use helps control these high costs.

 4. Overhead Costs